 The girl became more elated when hearing that.
 “My EVA?
 Is it done yet?”

 “Dr. Viraat's been working night and day to get her ready.
 You're in for a bit of a surprise when you get back.”

 “Yes!”
-Mary clenched her fists in joy and then sighed deeply.
+Mari clenched her fists in joy and then sighed deeply.
 “It's all worth it if I can get that far!”

 “Are you alright?”
-Mary asked.
+Mari asked.
 Toji and Hikari nodded and she smiled at them.
 “Sorry it was so messy.”

 Hikari lifted her head and took a deep breath to gain her composure.
 “Why did those men want to kill Toji?
 I mean, look at him,” she glanced as his missing leg.
 “He can't even pilot anymore!”

 “The Evangelion project isn't all what it seems,” Mari replied, speaking in a more serious tone.
 “Now that the Angels are all defeated, there's a group called SEELE that is trying to use the EVAs to launch something called the Human Instrumentality Project.
 Before they do that they're trying to eliminate any loose ends, such as anyone capable of being an Evangelion pilot.
 That's why he was marked.”